Terms and Conditions of Sale

 Instead of removing the defect, the Buyer may request replacement of the item or, if the defect relates only to a part of the item, replacement of the part if this does not incur disproportionate costs for the Seller in relation to the price of the goods or the severity of the defect.
 The Seller may always replace the defective item with a faultless one instead of removing the defect, if this does not cause serious inconvenience to the Buyer.
 If there is any irreparable defect that prevents the item from being properly used as a flawless item, the Buyer has the right to have the item replaced or to withdraw from the contract.
 The Buyer holds the same rights if the defects are repairable, but the Buyer cannot use the item properly due to the reoccurrence of the defect after repair or due to a greater number of defects.
 If there are other irreparable defects, the Buyer is entitled to a reasonable discount on the price of the item.

-Rights existing from liability for defects shall be exercised at the Seller’s registered office.
+Rights existing from liability for defects shall be exercised at the address designated by the Seller for receiving returned goods: Orodian s. r. o., Dom služieb, 2. poschodie, Námestie baníkov 24/13, 972 51 Handlová, Slovenská republika.
+The Seller does not accept shipments sent cash on delivery.
+It is recommended to send the goods by registered and insured mail to avoid loss or damage during transport.
+The Buyer shall bear the costs of delivering the goods to the Seller or to a person authorised by the Seller to receive them, as well as the costs of delivering goods which, due to their nature, cannot be returned by post.
 However, if the warranty certificate indicates a warranty service that is in the Seller’s location or in a location closer to the Buyer, the Buyer shall exercise the right to repair in the warranty service.
 The warranty service is obliged to carry out the repair within 30 days at the latest.

 If there is a replacement, the warranty period starts again from the receipt of the new item.
 The same applies if a part covered by the warranty is replaced.